0

-Jürgen Schadeberg was born in Berlin in 1931.
-After working as an apprentice photographer for a German press agency in Hamburg, he emigrated to South Africa in 1950, where he became the art director and chief photographer for Drum Magazine.
-Jürgen was one of the few European photographers who documented the daily lives and struggles of black people during the apartheid regime.
-He also photographed many key political figures, including Nelson Mandela.
+Jürgen Schadeberg was born in Berlin in 1931 and trained as an apprentice photographer with a German press agency in Hamburg.
+In 1950, he emigrated to South Africa, where he became art director and chief photographer at Drum magazine.
+One of the few European photographers to document the lived realities of Black South Africans under apartheid, Schadeberg produced an enduring body of work that includes portraits of key political figures, among them Nelson Mandela.

 The Gorbals

-In 1964, Schadeberg left South Africa for the UK to work as a freelancer for various magazines and publications and also to teach at the Central School of Art and Design in London.
-During his time in the UK, he documented the daily lives of inner-city working-class communities, creating a significant body of work.
-He captured the last days of the old tenements in Glasgow’s Gorbals district, which were demolished in the 1960s to make way for new housing and tower blocks.
+In 1964, Schadeberg left South Africa for the UK, working as a freelance photographer for international magazines while teaching at the Central School of Art and Design in London.
+During this period, he turned his attention to inner-city working-class communities, producing a substantial and focused body of work.
+Among these photographs are his records of the final years of the tenements in Glasgow’s Gorbals district, made shortly before their demolition in the 1960s as large-scale redevelopment and tower blocks reshaped the area.

 New Housing.
 The Gorbals.
 Glasgow, 1968.